 As we continue to travel, we anticipate reliable internet occasionally being a challenge.
 We have already devised several backup plans for this.
 We also envision challenges as we maneuver multiple time zones with our employees and clients.
-(See also: 6 Location Independent Career Myths – which discusses these – and other similar challenges).
+(See also: The Beginner’s Guide to Going Location Independent – which discusses these – and other similar challenges).

 In addition, building the technology for future phases of the business could get complicated.
 Luckily, we are aligned with some amazing techies.
 I worry about growing faster than our interface and employees can handle.

 Because we have been living this lifestyle for three years now, we are confident that we are prepared for many of the challenges based on our previous work experiences.
 That said, we always struggle as a family for a couple weeks in a new location until we find our groove.
 We know that this will require more attention and we realize that may stretch us thin in the business arena.
 And, of course, we miss our family and friends across the globe.
 It is never easy to leave a location and the people we have grown to love there.
 This, too, must be considered, as it impacts our ability to work at a breakneck pace.

 What is your vision for the future of your lifestyle on the road?